sptndngrh/sptndngrh/README.md

 <!-- Header -->
 # Hi there 👋

-I'm [Your Name], a passionate developer exploring the realms of code.
+I'm Septiandi Nugraha, a passionate developer exploring the realms of code.

 <!-- Introduction -->
 ## 🌟 About Me